SimonLBSoerensen/LEO1-G13/README.md

 This script runs a tcp server on port 8080 which replies with a random number when polled by executing the script randomizer_c2.sh.

 **Relevant functions:**
-- socat: To maintain a tcp server to transfer a random number.
+- *socat*: To maintain a tcp server to transfer a random number.

 ----------------------
 [randomizer_c2.sh](/assignment2/randomizer_c2.sh)